Tapping and Acupressure for Yin Yoga

 I personally really enjoy using tools of self-massage to bring my students in touch with their bodies and to further get them into sensing Qi.
 We always speak about Qi flow, but do we even know how it feels?

-Let me know what you think and if you practiced my little video, if you were able to sense your Qi!
+Let me know what you think and if you practiced my short video: were you were able to sense your Qi?

 Best, Simone